honeybadger26/ts/README.md

     - Simon: At the moment you can do this by reentering the entry.
 So to amend CR-1234 you would add another entry for CR-1234 with the correct hours and this will update it.
 Thoughts on this?
 I feel like there is probably a better way of doing it
     - Simon: Also deleteing is the same as amending except enter the new hours as 0
 ## Priority 2
-- Switch between days of the week
-- Switch between different weeks
 - Add indication that user is not on current week
 - Total hours logged this week
     - Breakdown of the hours into days
 - Total hours logged today